christianlindell/cleaningdataproject/Codebook.md

 All variable names are in lower cases.
 Parenthesis, underscore and hyphens have been deleted.

-This mean that a variable name like ?tBodyAcc-mean()-Z? has been changed to ?tbodyaccmeanz?.
+This mean that a variable name like 'tBodyAcc-mean()-Z' has been changed to ?tbodyaccmeanz?.

 The aggregated data set contains the following variable names: